wtsi-npg/irods-metadata/irods_sample_metadata.md

 ### Primary metadata

 Metadata that cannot be changed without becoming invalid we define as "Primary".
-These values are often intrinsic to raw or early processed data and may be obtained directly from there.
+These values are often intrinsic to data and may be obtained directly from there.
 Example primary metadata are:

 - The instrument used to process the material e.g. a DNA sequencer identifier, serial